practicalli/clojurescript/reagent-projects/tic-tac-toe/figwheel-helper-functions.md

 # Figwheel Helper Functions

+> #### WARNING::Content relates to the classic figwheel version
+> This approach is not require when using `figwheel-main`, only for older projects that were created using the original version of figwheel

 The [lein-figwheel](https://github.com/bhauman/lein-figwheel) template provides several helper functions in `dev/user.clj` to start Figwheel and a Clojurescript REPL from a Clojure REPL.

 In a development environment a Clojure REPL will start in `user` namespace, so the functions in `dev/user.clj` are available when you run a Clojure REPl in Spacemacs - `SPC m '`